snootched/cb-lcars/README.md

 # Before You Begin

+## Get to know `custom-button-card`

+This collection of controls are implementations of `custom-button-card` [configuration templates](https://github.com/custom-cards/button-card?tab=readme-ov-file#configuration-templates).
+It's important to familiarize yourself with how templates work.

+tl;dr:
+- Templates are 'additive' - last definition of a variable wins.
+- Variables are processed in *alphanumeric* order.
+It is what it is.

+## Dependencies and Extras

 The following dependencies should be installed and working in your Home Assistant instance.
 These are available in HACS - Please follow the instructions in the respective projects for details.

-## Dependencies and Extras

 | Custom Card    |  Required?   | Function    |
 |----------------|--------------|-------------|